datadesk/vr-interactives-three-js/README.md

 That's better, right?

 Just like a film scene, Three.js scenes need lighting.
-You can think of [DirectionalLight(hexColor, intensity)](http://threejs.org/docs/#Reference/Lights/DirectionalLight) as a spotlight that you can specify the direction of and where it's pointing, while [AmbientLight(hexColor)](http://threejs.org/docs/#Reference/Lights/AmbientLight) is more like the sun - it lights all objects in the scene, regardless of where they're positioned.
+You can think of a [DirectionalLight(hexColor, intensity)](http://threejs.org/docs/#Reference/Lights/DirectionalLight) as a spotlight that you can specify the direction of and where it's pointing, while [AmbientLight(hexColor)](http://threejs.org/docs/#Reference/Lights/AmbientLight) is more like the sun - it lights all objects in the scene, regardless of where they're positioned.

-Standing still in a scene isn't very fun - we can't even look around.
+Standing still in a scene isn't very fun, we can't even look around.
 To interact with a scene, we'll need to add controls.
 Controls basically move the camera around the scene according to user inputs.
-The different parameters are specific to this type of controls,
+The different parameters we use below are specific to the FlyControls we'll be using.

 ```javascript
 // WASD-style movement controls